mssamhan31/Solar-Curtailment/README.md

 5. Does the D-PV inverter show V-Watt response?
 6. How much energy is lost due to V-Watt curtailment in kWh/day?

-This tool can benefit researchers and future projects which would like to understand and quantify Distributed Energy Resources (DER) curtailment due to different PQRMs.

 ## Getting Started

-This project runs completely in python with common libraries using Jupyter Notebook (or user's preferred integrated development environment -IDE).
+The tool runs completely in python with common libraries using Jupyter Notebook (or user's preferred integrated development environment -IDE).

 For quick start,
-1. Download all the required data file and keep it into a certain folder.
-All the required data files are available in [this link](https://unsw.sharepoint.com/:f:/s/PV-CANVAS/EhK2aKuJsFhLqkhUUV5ZUQABRWoG8PmI-EoArXCAEQZszA?e=fAU3KP).
-The dataset information are available in [this link](https://github.com/UNSW-CEEM/Solar-Curtailment/blob/main/documentations/solar%20curtailment%20dataset%20information.docx).
+1. Download all the required data files and move them into your specific project folder.
+All the required data files are available in [this link](https://drive.google.com/drive/folders/1pQ3h7HCYYzm1rxQpw1sw4qD8-uZYcZ5R?usp=sharing).
+The dataset information are available in [this link](https://github.com/UNSW-CEEM/Solar-Curtailment/tree/main/documentations).
 2. Install Solar-Curtailment package in terminal using "pip install solarcurtailment".
 This is then imported in the script using "from solarcurtailment import curtailment_calculation"
 3. Adopt the script in [this link](https://github.com/UNSW-CEEM/Solar-Curtailment/blob/main/test/test_solarcurtailment.ipynb), and edit the file_path in accordance with the place you save the data files.